cap-js/docs/java/working-with-cql/query-execution.md

 In CAP Java 3.10, enable `cte` mode with **cds.sql.runtimeView.mode: cte**
 :::

-**`resolve` mode**: The runtime _resolves_ the view definition to the underlying persistence entities and executes the query directly against them.
+**`resolve` mode**: The runtime _resolves_ the view definition to the underlying persistence entities and executes the query directly against the corresponding tables.

 ```sql
 SELECT B.ID, B.TITLE, A.NAME AS "author"